How To Prepare For USMLE

 - USMLEWORLD Qbank

-Step 2 CK and CS scores are becoming increasingly important to residency directors.
-The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) and Clinical Skill (CS) sections.
-AUC’s partnership with Becker and other educational partners, in addition to strategic initiatives led by institutional leaders, also strengthens students’ readiness.
+Step 2 CK scores are becoming increasingly important to residency directors.
+The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) section.

 For a deeper look at Step 2 CK, check out our USMLE Step 2 CK FAQs.

 The clinical skills and knowledge our students attain while completing rotations at affiliated teaching hospitals helps prepare them for Step 2 CK.
-Additional resources available to AUC students to prepare for the United States Medical Licensing Examination (USMLE)® Step 2 Clinical Knowledge (CK) include Millennium Program components, online lectures through Becker Professional Education (Becker) and review programs through USMLEagle Prep LLC (USMLEagle Prep).
+Additional resources available to AUC students to prepare for the exam include Millennium Program components, online lectures through Becker Professional Education (Becker), and review programs through USMLEagle Prep LLC.

 Step 2 CK Live Online

 This Becker program provides a comprehensive approach to the USMLE Step 2 CK that is focused on understanding, retention, and clinical teaching, not rote memorization.
 The online program utilizes interactive live lectures delivered by experienced subject matter experts.
-Live lectures with faculty occur during evenings and weekends using the Adobe® Connect™ platform, allowing students to access the program anywhere they have Internet access.
-Students have access to more than 2,500 questions through Assessment Exams and Question Bank resources.
+Live lectures with faculty occur during evenings and weekends using the Adobe® Connect™ platform, allowing students to access the online program wherever they have internet.
+Assessment Exams and Question Bank resources quiz students on more than 2,500 relevant questions.